|

 What is the difference between a Leading Variation and a campaign 'With Decision'?

 A Leading Variation is the variation that is currently performing the best for the primary metric, but it may not have reached statistical significance yet.
-A campaign With Decision means a conclusion is declared within VWO, signifying that the test has officially ended and a winner (or loser) has been confirmed.
+A campaign With Decision means VWO has declared a conclusion, signifying that the test has officially ended and a winner (or loser) has been confirmed.

 -